aplosdev/aplos/docs/guide/index.md

 ## Package

-Aplós is now available as an NPM package, making it easier to install and use.
 To get started, follow these steps:

 1. Install the Aplós package by running the following command in your terminal: